ibm-cloud-docs/containers/ts-ingress-subdomain-dupe-name.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

+Troubleshoot a missing Ingress subdomain after repeatedly creating and deleting clusters with the same or similar names.
+{: shortdesc}

 You create and delete a cluster multiple times, such as for automation purposes.
 {: tsSymptoms}